shiftux/redox-media-keyboard/README.md

 The wiring diagrams from the Redox community can be found [here](https://hackaday.io/project/160610/logs?sort=oldest)

+For easier wiring I recommend first soldering the diodes and then preparing partially de-insulated cables, details can be learned in the ---------------VIDEO---------------  or in [this guide](https://geekhack.org/index.php?topic=87689.0).

 ## Programming
 The keyboard software is based on the QMK framework, as is the original Redox.
 I've submitted a PR to QMK adding a media layout and corresponding key map.
-Also instructions to apply and flash the firmware are layed out there, refer to the [Redox Media section in the QMK repo](https://github.com/qmk/qmk_firmware/tree/master/keyboards/redox/) --------------- update link ------------------
+Also instructions to apply and flash the firmware are layed out there, refer to the [Redox Media section in the QMK repo](https://github.com/qmk/qmk_firmware/tree/master/keyboards/redox/) ---------------- update link ------------------

+While generating a new layout I highly recommend using the amazing [QMK key tester](https://config.qmk.fm/#/test).

 ## Bill of material